jimmymaise/sample_api_client/README.md

 This is a Python-based API client designed for interacting with an external APIs.
 The client provides an intuitive and straightforward way to make API calls and manage responses.

+## Inspiration

+The design of this API client is inspired by the [python-gitlab](https://github.com/python-gitlab/python-gitlab) project.
+It follows similar design philosophies and patterns, including the utilization of manager classes for different types of resources.

 ## Features

 - **Asynchronous API calls**: Utilizes `httpx` for non-blocking API requests.